 Respondent's misconduct is analogous to Drociak v.
 State Bar (1991) 52 Cal.
 3d 1085.
-In Drociak, the attorney used his client's presigned verification to respond to discovery without first consulting with his client to ensure the veracity of assertions of fact in the discovery responses in violation of Business and

-Professions Code sections 6106 and 6068(d), and former rule 7-105(1).
+In Drociak, the attorney used his client's presigned verification to respond to discovery without first consulting with his client to ensure the veracity of assertions of fact in the discovery responses in violation of Business and Professions Code sections 6106 and 6068(d), and former rule 7-105(1).
 The attorney, who had no prior record of discipline in 25 years of practice, received a 30-day actual suspension.
 In imposing the 30-day actual suspension, the Supreme Court specifically cited to Standard 2.3, noting that "The Standards for Attorney Sanctions for Professional Misconduct ... make violation of section 6106 punishable by disbarment or actual suspension" and further noted that "[p]etitioner's prior 'clean' record is commendable, but it does not render the recommended 30-day actual suspension inappropriate."
 (Id. at 1090-1091.)

 Although Respondent's misconduct does not involve a misrepresentation to a court, it is clearly behavior that undermines the public's confidence in the legal profession.
-Reporting of CLE compliance is on the honor-system.
+Reporting of CLE compliance is on the honor system.
 The State Bar relies on an attorney's word when reporting compliance.
-When an attorney takes advantage of an honor-system to lie, it undermines the public's confidence in the legal profession.
-Thus, although Respondent did not lie to a court, her misconduct is still serious and warrants actual suspension.
+When an attorney takes advantage of an honor system, it undermines the public's confidence in the legal profession.
+Thus, Respondent's misconduct is serious and warrants actual suspension.

 Standard 2.3 clearly applies to the present case.
-However, since there is no harm to a client and since the matter involves only a single act of misconduct, a level of discipline at the low-end range of discipline, pursuant to standard 2.3, is consistent with the purposes of attorney sanctions.
-As the present case is most analogous to Drociak, in that Respondent made a misrepresentation in order to circumvent requirements imposed for important policy reasons, an equivalent level of discipline is supported.
-Thus 30 days' actual suspension is appropriate in this matter.
+However, since there is no harm to a client and since the matter involves only a single act of misconduct, a level of discipline at the low-end range of discipline is consistent with the purposes of attorney sanctions.
+As the present case is analogous to Drociak, in that Respondent made a misrepresentation in order to circumvent requirements imposed for important policy reasons, an equivalent level of discipline is supported.
+Thus, 30 days' actual suspension is appropriate in this matter.